thegenemyers/DALIGNER/README.md

 long read sequencer.
 That is the reads are long and noisy, up to 15% on average.

-Recall that a database has a current partition that divides it into blocks of a size that can conveniently be handled by calling the "dalign" overlapper on all the pairs of blocks producing a collection of .las local alignment files that can then be sorted and merged into an ordered sequence of sorted files containing all alignments between reads in the data set.
+Recall that a database has a current partition that divides it into blocks of a size that can conveniently be handled by calling the **daligner** overlapper on all the pairs of blocks producing a collection of .las local alignment files that can then be sorted and merged into an ordered sequence of sorted files containing all alignments between reads in the data set.
 The alignment records are parsimonious in that they do not record an